 All Souls does not have its own parking lot.
 Street parking is available on Swan Street, Angle Street, All Souls Crescent, Boston Way, Kitchen Place, Biltmore Plaza, and Sweeten Creek Rd (Alt 25).
-Additionally, the parking lots of Wachovia Bank on Swan Street, the State Employees Credit Union on All Souls Crescent, and Bank of America on All Souls Crescent are available to visitors.
+Additionally, the parking lots of Wells Fargo Bank on Swan Street, the State Employees Credit Union on All Souls Crescent, and Bank of America on All Souls Crescent are available to visitors on Sunday mornings.

 The Holy Eucharist, also known as communion, is a reenactment of the Last Supper that Jesus shared with his disciples before his death on the cross.
 It is the means by which we share in the mystery and hope of his death and resurrection.
 The Eucharist is the focal point of liturgy, and indeed, of life at All Souls.
 It is the Eucharistic table that brings us together physically and makes us one in spirit.